Table of Contents

 RELATED: Biotrue ONEday Review

-In the end, I totally understand why a subscription-based contact lens service would be attractive to people.
+In the end, I totally understand why a subscription-based contact lens service is attractive to people.
 However, two things are missing with Waldo Contacts.
 One, in the vast majority of cases, Waldo Contacts aren’t being fit and evaluated by an eye care professional.
 And two, if a company is going to spend millions of dollars marketing a product, why not develop a contact lens that aligns with today’s technology and standards?

 Truth be told, I’m all for innovative disruption when it comes to improving products and services.
 In fact, I’m a Harry’s subscriber and ordered my last mattress through Leesa.
 The reality is, you often get what you pay for!
 Unfortunately, Waldo Contacts are not the value they’re cracked up to be.
 If you’re looking at evaluating your contact lens options, I highly recommend scheduling an appointment with a local eye doctor.
 They’ll take into account your visual demands and fit you with a contact lens that supports you and your lifestyle!